HenriquesLab/mAIcrobe/docs/api/api-reference.md

 download_github_file_raw(filename, cachepath, branch="main")
 ```
-- Download a file from the napari-mAIcrobe GitHub repository into a local cache if it is not present.
+- Download a file from the mAIcrobe GitHub repository into a local cache if it is not present.
 - Parameters:
   - `filename`: Relative path inside the repository (e.g., "SegmentationModels/UNetModel.hdf5").
   - `cachepath`: Local cache directory to save/check the file.